A Travel Price Comparison for Families, Couples, and Backpackers Istanbul vs. Brussels for Attractions, Food, Old Town, and Backpackers

 Istanbul

-Istanbul is a historic, diverse, and beautiful city.
+Istanbul is a beautiful, high-energy, and historic city.
 It's an amazing and huge city with tons of activities and things to do.
-This is also a very beautiful destination which attracts plenty of visitors.
+Istanbul is also a very beautiful destination which attracts plenty of visitors.
 It's also known for shopping, museums, and nightlife.
+See Istanbul travel costs.

 Brussels

-Brussels is a multicultural, historic, and cosmopolitan city.
+Brussels is a colorful, multicultural, and historic city.
 It's an amazing and huge city with tons of activities and things to do.
 It's also known for nightlife, food, and shopping.
+See Brussels travel costs.

 Istanbul and Brussels: Pros and Cons